 Documentation Guidelines

 OPEA Project content is written using the markdown (.md) with MyST extensions and reStructuredText markup language (.rst) with Sphinx extensions, and processed using Sphinx to create a formatted stand-alone website.
-Developers can view this content either in its raw form as .md and .rst markup files, or (with Sphinx installed) they can build the documentation using the Makefile (on Linux systems) to generate the HTML content.
+Developers can view this content either in its raw form as .md and .rst markup files, or build the documentation locally following the OPEA Documentation Generation instructions.
 The HTML content can then be viewed using a web browser.
 These .md and .rst files are maintained in the project’s GitHub repos and processed to create the OPEA Project documentation website.

 Note